armbian/documentation/docs/Hardware_Allwinner-A20.md

 ### Bugs or limitation ###

 - No HW acceleration for desktop and video decoding
-- NAND is not supported yet.
+- NAND is not supported yet
 - Screen output from kernel is set to HDMI by default.
 Boot loader can detect and switch, kernel not.
 - HDMI audio is not supported yet
 - SATA port multiplier support is disabled by default, can be enabled by adding kernel parameter `ahci_sunxi.enable_pmp=1`